- Your undergarments are too big or too small.

 Do: Admit that you are one of those people who focuses on the negative and tends to see the glass as half full.

-Don’t: Reason that you are a realist and your judgements are necessary.
+Don’t: Reason that you are a realist and your judgments are necessary.
 They’re not.

 Pro tip: Find easy positive reinforcements such as inspirational quotes, sermons or gospel music, etc. In short, focus on what makes you feel good.